How to Pass a 4G SMAW Welding Certification

 4. The inspector will check the preparation before fitting-up test pieces.

-The bevels were tacked together, the root opening was set with two 1/8 electrodes, and then the plates were inspected.
+The bevels were tacked together, the root opening was checked with two 1/8 electrodes, and then the plates were inspected.

 I put the test plates into the overhead position and they were inspected and marked with a white marker.
 This is done so the plates are not moved in any way while welding or grinding.